Oregon officials present plan to vaccinate more people

 “In the first 19 days of COVID-19 vaccinations, we’ve learned some key lessons we’ll use to speed our vaccination efforts,” Oregon Health Authority Director Patrick Allen said.

-In the first phase of vaccination prioritization, health care workers and residents and staff in nursing homes and other long-term care facilities
+The first phase of vaccination focused on health care workers and residents and staff in nursing homes and other long-term care facilities.

 Effective this week, Oregon Health Authority will offer vaccinations to hospice programs, mobile crisis care, outpatient settings serving specific high-risk group, in-home care services, non-emergency medical transport, health care providers in other outpatient, and public health workers.